Missouri Route 25

-State highway in southeast Missouri, U.S.
+State highway in Missouri, U.S.

 Route 25 is a highway in south-eastern Missouri.
 Its northern terminus is at Business Interstate 55/U.S. Route 61/Route 34/Route72 in Jackson.
 Its southern terminus is at U.S. Route 412/Route 84 in Kennett.
 It is one of the major Missouri highways that traverses the Missouri Bootheel.

 Route description

 Missouri Route 25 begins in Jackson at a junction with I-55/US 61/Route 34, located in Cape Girardeau County.
 The highway heads southerly, passing through the unincorporated community of Dutchtown, where it intersects Route 74 and Route A. Continuing southward, Route 25 reaches Blomeyer, where it meets Route 77 at a roundabout.

 Further south, Route 25 enters Stoddard County, passing through Advance, where it intersects Route 91.
 The highway continues through rural farmland before reaching Dexter, where it meets US 60 at an interchange.
 Route 25 briefly overlaps with US 60 Bus. before diverging and heading southward toward New Madrid County.

 In New Madrid County, Route 25 passes through Malden, where it intersects US 62 and Route 153.
 The highway continues southward, entering Dunklin County and reaching Clarkton, where it meets Route 162.
 Further south, Route 25 passes through Holcomb before reaching Kennett, the largest city along its route.
 In Kennett, the highway intersects Route E and terminates at a junction with US 412 and Route 84.